 In early October 2017, Rezza had the opportunity to present the newly-revamped Ancestry Atlas to a national audience at the FECCA Conference (Federations of Ethnic Communities Council of Australia) in Darwin.
 The conference is an opportunity to share knowledge and best practice with a network of organisations and individuals who share a vision of a harmonious multicultural Australia.

-Ancestry Atlas will be showcased next week at the 2017 WISE Summit: Co-Exist, Co-Create: Learning to Live and Work Together, which will convene in Doha, Qatar.
+Ancestry Atlas was recently showcased at the 2017 WISE Summit: Co-Exist, Co-Create: Learning to Live and Work Together, which convened in Doha, Qatar.